ecmwf/ecmwf-opendata/README.md

 where:

 - `source` is either the name of server to contact or a fully qualified URL.
-Possible values are `ecmwf` to access ECMWF's servers, `aws` for data hosted by Amazon Web Services or `azure` to access data hosted on Microsoft's Azure.
+Possible values are `ecmwf` to access ECMWF's servers, `aws` for data hosted by Amazon Web Services, `google` for data hosted on Google Cloud Platform, or `azure` to access data hosted on Microsoft's Azure.
 Default is `ecmwf`.

  > ⚠️ **NOTE:** The source `azure` generates an sas token for the user during retrieval.
 More information about the sas key can be found here [sas tokens](https://confluence.ecmwf.int/display/DAC/ECMWF+open+data%3A+real-time+forecasts+from+IFS+and+AIFS).